spryker/code-sniffer/README.md

     <severity>0</severity>
 </rule>
 ```
-This deactives the whole ControlStructureSpacing sniff.
+This deactivates the whole ControlStructureSpacing sniff.

 ## Excluding test related comparison files
 If you want to exclude certain generated (e.g. PHP) files, make sure those are in a `test_files` subfolder to be auto-skipped.